-Racial Ethnic & Women's Ministries
+Racial Equity & Women's Intercultural Ministries

-The work of the Presbyterian Intercultural Network (PIN) overlaps with one of the major areas within the Presbyterian Mission Agency: the Office of Racial ethnic & Women's Ministries, headed by Dr. Rhashell Hunter.
+The work of the Presbyterian Intercultural Network (PIN) overlaps with one of the major areas within the Presbyterian Mission Agency: the Office of Racial Equity & Women's Intercultural Ministries, headed by Dr. Rhashell Hunter.
 That office and more specific types of ministries within it comprise an area within our denominational leadership with which you should keep abreast if you are interested in intercultural work and the justice issues that go along with it.

-Intercultural Ministries is the focus area within the larger Office which we work most closely.
+Intercultural Ministries and Support for Congregations of Color is the focus area within the larger Office which we work most closely.
 Their page reminds the Church that "at Pentecost, God’s Spirit created the intercultural church, leaving cultural and linguistic identities in place and unifying them in the creation of a new, and larger, expression of common humanity."
 They let the church know that "Becoming an intercultural church means living together with an awareness of each other’s distinctiveness and valuing our differences.
 We do this by examining ourselves, building relationships, and distributing power fairly."
 And they back up the bold proclamation that this work is driven by mandates from the Word of God with specific texts.

 People will come from east and west, from north and south, and will eat in the kingdom of God.”
 (Luke 13:29)